sofiarodrigues-pianist/CS50-FinalProject/README.md

 For my final project, I developed a web application that allows a school to manage its internal affairs.
 This idea was influenced by my personal experience with all the schools I worked with.
 At one school we had an app to manage our students, their lessons and all kinds of information, although it wasn't remotely user friendly.
 At my current school, we don't care to much for burocracies, but there are some minimal management necessities, like lesson attendances, that we do control.
 The problem here is we do it on **PAPER**.

-This being said, my main objective was to develop a user-friendly app that allows all users - them being teachers, students or administrators - to easily access and manipulate important information.
+This being said, my main goal was to develop a user-friendly app that allows all users - them being teachers, students or administrators - to easily access and manipulate important information.

 This was the first obstacle I encountared. *What exactly is this important information?*